Analysis through an industry lens

 Preparing you for data-based problem-solving in the healthcare sector, the MQM: Health Analytics curriculum blends management education with quantitative analytics and health sector knowledge.

-Fuqua’s difference comes from our deep expertise in health care.
+Fuqua’s difference comes from our deep expertise in healthcare.
 With one of the largest and oldest health sector management programs in the country, here you’ll focus on understanding market fundamentals and gain exposure to the complex interactions among industry players.
-With project work and experiences that take you outside your comfort zone, you’ll become a health care leader who can use sophisticated quantitative analysis techniques to move entire teams forward toward a common purpose as you strengthen your quantitative skills.
+With project work and experiences that take you outside your comfort zone, you’ll become a healthcare leader who can use sophisticated quantitative analysis techniques to move entire teams forward.

 Our online health analytics master’s program includes a mix of courses in business functions; data science and quantitative methods; different health sectors and policies; and a required capstone project.
 While the course sequence and timing may shift between calendar years, the typical MQM: Health Analytics structure looks like this:

-Assess firms' strategies and market outcomes across a wide variety of settings, focusing on health care, in a structured framework.
-Understand microeconomic concepts, such as pricing decisions, market equilibrium, strategic interaction, and asymmetric informations.
+Assess firms' strategies and market outcomes across a wide variety of settings, focusing on healthcare, in a structured framework.
+Understand microeconomic concepts, such as pricing decisions, market equilibrium, strategic interaction, and asymmetric information.

 Gain an overview of the US healthcare market along with its institutions and key policy issues.
 You’ll examine the primary commercial segments of the industry including pharmaceutical companies, biotechnology, long-term care facilities, and health IT.

 Examine a framework for data-driven decision making under conditions of partial information and uncertainty.
 You’ll acquire probabilistic and statistical tools for understanding, analyzing, and interpreting data, such as discrete and continuous probability distributions, linear regression, and time series.